Monday, August 9th, 2010

 Monday, June 14th, 2010

-We’ve been offered a fantastic opportunity by Lush Charity Pot, the fund that raises money & awareness about charities and campaigns for a better, fairer world.
+In 2010 we were offered a fantastic opportunity by Lush Charity Pot, the fund that raises money & awareness about charities and campaigns for a better, fairer world.

 Stop Press: See exhibition report at A Dip In The Directory (August 10th).